chaintope/glueby/README.md

     # The fee that Fee Provider pays on each transaction.
     fixed_fee: 1000,
     # Fee Provider tries to keep the number of utxo in utxo pool as this size using `glueby:fee_provider:manage_utxo_pool` rake task
+    # This size should not be greater than 2000.
     utxo_pool_size: 20
   }
 end